shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/digsandaces.png" alt="" style="display: block; margin: auto;"/>

-Another interesting thing to look at is the stats by the athletes name.
+Another interesting thing to look at is the stats by the athlete's name.
 We can do this by using a bar graph.
-In this graph it is showing the top five highest ranked players hitting percentages.
-They all have a fairly high hitting percentage making them challenging players to defend.
+In this graph it shows the top five highest ranked players hitting percentages.
+They all have a fairly high hitting percentage, making them challenging players to defend.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/tophittingpercentage.png" alt="" style="display: block; margin: auto;"/>